Sprains and strains

 - It will be hard or painful to move that part of the body.

 You can do the same things to help if you have a sprain or a strain.

 Stop what you are doing and keep still.
 It is never a good idea to keep playing sport when you have an injury.

 Put ice on the part which hurts as soon as you possibly can.
 You can use ice, a special sports ice pack or even a pack of frozen peas.
-(Don't put ice directly on to your skin – wrap it in a cloth.)
-Leave on for 20 minutes, then off for a while then back on for 20 minutes.
-Keep this up for about 24 hours.
+(Don't put ice directly on to your skin – wrap it in a wet cloth.)
+Leave on for 20 minutes every 2 hours.
+Keep this up for about 24 hours (you can go to sleep as usual).
 This will help keep the swelling down.